jasonwu0731/AI-Pacman/README.md

 $ python busters.py -l smallHunt -p GreedyBustersAgent -n 10 --frameTime=0
 ```
 ##Credits
-This is the homework project for the course Artificial Intelligence  (2016 Fall), at National Taiwan University
+- This is the homework project for the course Artificial Intelligence  (2016 Fall), at National Taiwan University
-Arthur: Chien-Sheng Wu
+- Arthor: Chien-Sheng Wu